-Some medications require prior approval before to being paid by HPSJ.
+Some medications require prior approval before being paid by HPSJ.
 The prior authorization program is in place to ensure appropriate, effective, and efficient use of medications based on the most current clinical evidence.
 Prior authorization requests are reviewed by HPSJ Clinical Pharmacy staff.
-All Prior Authorization requests are reviewed and a determination is made within 1 business day.
-The medications requiring prior authorization and the specific requirements are subject to change (as often as quarterly).
+All Prior Authorization requests are reviewed and a determination is made within 24 hours.
+The medications requiring prior authorization and the specific requirements are subject to change (as often as quarterly)..

 Whenever an FDA-approved bioequivalent generic drug is available and there are no medical contraindications to patient use of the generic drug HPSJ substitutes the generic drug.
 A prescriber may, for medical reasons, request that a prescription be dispensed as written (DAW), subject to review and approval by HPSJ.
 In general, if a patient is “intolerant” to a product from one manufacturer, products from other manufacturers should be tried.
 If the requesting provider states that it is medically necessary to take the brand medication due to an adverse events or side effect experienced with all generic forms of the medication by all generic manufacturers, the requesting provider must provide evidence that a MEDWATCH form has been completed and submitted to the FDA documenting the adverse event experienced with the generic medication but not with the brand name medication.